best-kerosene-heaters-reviews-amazon-top-10

 8. Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater Review

-This is another indoor radiant kerosene heater that will provide supplemental heat economically for you.
-The energy output of this heater is 10,000 BTU and the manufacturers claim that it will provide sufficient heat for a 500-square-foot space.
-We found the heat output to be OK but not as good as other similar models.
+This is another indoor radiant kerosene heater that will provide you with supplemental heat economically.
+This heater has an output of 10,000 BTU, and the manufacturer claims it will provide sufficient heat for a 500-square-foot space.
+We found the heat output to be OK, but not as good as that of other similar models.

 dyna-glo-rmc-55r7-indoor-kerosene-radiant-heater-review

-The Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater has a fuel tank that will hold 1.1 gallons of kerosene and because this is an energy-efficient heater it will provide heat for at least 13 hours (higher grade kerosene will last longer) on a single tank of fuel.
+The Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater has a 1.1-gallon fuel tank, and because it is energy-efficient, it will provide heat for at least 13 hours (higher-grade kerosene will last longer) on a single tank of fuel.

-The Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater is UL certified and has a one-touch shut-off feature as well as a tip-over safety feature and a safety grill.
-You can remove the fuel tank from this heater which is good for maintenance and storage.
+The Dyna Glo RMC-55R7 Indoor Kerosene Radiant Heater is UL certified and features a one-touch shut-off, a tip-over safety feature, and a safety grill.
+You can remove the fuel tank from this heater, which is good for maintenance and storage.

 BUY NOW AT AMAZON